 The reticule is called the MP20 by Falcon and is based on Milradian measurements.
 There are large hashes that represent whole milradians and smaller hashes that represent the half milradians.
 There are five milradians to the left and right of the vertical stadia making a total of ten horizontal mils, and there are five above and ten below making a total of fifteen vertical mils.
 For those of you that prefer to just use hold offs, you will be grateful for the ten mils below the horizontal stadia, as this will allow hold offs for most cartridges out to 1000 meters.
 The reticule design is similar to the IOR MP8 reticule and I tend to like it.
 The hash marks are large enough that they could be used for accurate measurement for range finding, but unfortunately there is no documentation showing exact measurements of the hashes in order to use them.
 The reticule at times can be a little busy around the center portion, but it is easy to adjust to.

 Each lens is fully multi coated and optical performance appears to be good with a bright and clear picture even in dusk/dawn conditions.
 I compared it side by side with a number of other scopes from Leupold, S&B, SWFA SS, Burris, Mueller, Barska and it appears to be similar in quality with the leupold VX2 and Burris Fullfield line of optics.
 It is very difficult to compare optics in the modern era, but perhaps it is just best to say I could not find any obvious flaws in the optics that would show me inferior quality.

 The tactical scope field in the $300 range has a new offering, at least in Europe for now.
 The most obvious natural competitor to this scope is the good SWFA Super Sniper scopes.
-These Merlin 10x42T scopes are comparable though the SWFA has a longer track record.
+These Merlin 10x42T scopes are comparable though the SWFA has a longer track record and better clicks.
 The MP20 reticule and extra sunshades as well as the side focus as standard provides some distinguishing features that set it apart.